Skip Ribbon Commands

 1. Hirsutism

-It is the growth of terminal hairs on the face or body in a male pattern.
-It is the most important feature of Polycystic Ovary Syndrome (PCOS), affecting 65-75 percent of women and varies with ethnicity.
+This is the growth of terminal hairs on the face or body in a male pattern.
+It is the most important feature of PCOS, affecting 65-75 percent of women and varies with ethnicity.

 2. Acne

 Acne persisting beyond adolescence and oily skin can be clinical signs of hyperandrogenism.
-Its prevalence in Polycystic Ovary Syndrome (PCOS) is 12-14 percent.
+Its prevalence in PCOS is 12-14 percent.

 It is a marker of insulin resistance occurring in 1 to 3 percent of women and manifests as dark and thickened, pigmented areas of skin commonly affecting the underarm, neck, perineum or skin surfaces of the elbow and knuckles.